 +44 203 808 8299

-Fraud is a complex and far-reaching issue, having this year become the crime most commonly experienced in the UK.
+Fraud is a complex and far-reaching issue, having this year become the most commonly experienced crime in the UK.
 From international credit card fraud to opportunistic insurance fraud, the multi-faceted nature of fraud means that it cannot be tackled using a one-size-fits-all approach.
 Criminals use a variety of deceptive and underhand tactics to ensure that their activities are hidden or appear ostensibly legitimate, making it extremely difficult to identify.

 White collar crimes are often treated as victimless but their impact on society can be irreparably damaging.
 From subsequent increased costs to consumers and huge time costs on both businesses and individuals that have been defrauded, the effects of fraud are far more pervasive than one might expect.
 On a wider, and perhaps more sinister scale, fraudulent activity also involves the laundering of money used to fund human trafficking, terrorist activity, nuclear proliferation and drug dealing.